As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Dissolve the baking soda in 1 cup of boiling water.
 Whisk the hot water mixture into the wet ingredients.
 Fold wet ingredients into dry ingredients until combined.

-- Spray two loaf pans with nonstick cooking spray.
+- Coat two loaf pans with nonstick cooking spray or line them with parchment paper.
 Divide batter evenly between the pans.
 Bake for 30-35 minutes, until a toothpick inserted in the middle comes out clean.
-Cool before turning out onto a plate.
+Cool to room temperature before turning out onto a plate.
 Cut into cubes.

 - To make the bourbon cream, combine the heavy cream, sour cream, sugar and bourbon in a large bowl.
 Using a hand mixer, whip on high speed until stiff peaks form.